NathanKr/javascript-modules-playground/README.md

-This is not working without server due to CORS
-Need to check this with a server
+client side using import\export but due to CORS you must use server node server.js and type http://localhost:8080/ in the browser address bar